Chogii/tkintergui/README.md

 **hide()**

-Hides the element from view and makes it intangible until shown again
+Hides the element from view and makes it intangible until shown again.
+This method does not require ``render()`` in order to be pushed

 ```py
 testElement.hide()